Exploratory meeting: no charge (30 minutes)

 Methods of Payment

 Exact cash amounts only please; change is not available.
+During the pandemic, cash must be provided in a Ziploc baggie.

 If submitting an e-transfer, please use the email address firstname.lastname@example.org.